 A temperature transmitter is a device that reads a temperature sensor’s signal, then converts it into an analog or digital signal.

-If you have to install a sensor far from your control room, then you increase the risk for distortion and interference.
+If you have to install a sensor far from your control room, then you increase the risk of distortion and interference.
 Therefore you want a transmitter to amplify and transmit the signal to the control room.
 We shall analyze them here:

 Temperature transmitter types